Track Customer Deposit Balances

 Load the sales order and set values

-This section of the script loads the sales order related to the deposit application and sets the values for the deposit paid and new remaining balance based on the values returned from the saved search.
+This section of the script loads the sales order related to the deposit application and sets the deposit paid and new remaining balance based on the saved search results.

 Add the following code within the if statement: